-To protect yourself from mobile fraud like viruses, malware, fake apps, and lost and stolen devices you can follow some basic tips:
+To protect yourself from mobile fraud, viruses, malware, fake apps, and lost and stolen devices you can follow some basic tips:

 - Keep your device updated.
 Periodically carriers and developers will release updates to fix bugs and stay in tune with new technology requirements.
 You should take advantage of the updates as they are released.